Activities at Ben Damph

 There are endless opportunities for walking at Ben Damph, from a pleasant leisurely stroll to an arduous all-day hike, or challenging climbs needing good equipment and mountaineering skills.

 The Estate contains extensive footpaths laid down in the 19th century for the deer ponies.
-They pass through the pine forest (source of the huge timbers from which the Log House was built), via waterfalls to inland lochans and the Torridon sandstone interior.
+They pass through the pine forest, via waterfalls to inland lochans and the Torridon sandstone interior.

 Walking on the estate is enough to fill the most vigorous walker's week.
 The proximity to mountains such as Liathach, Ben Alligin and Ben Eighe provide an additional supply of Scotland's most famous climbs.